albertsikkema/personal_server/PRPs/mcp-jwt-bearer-authentication.md

 - ⚠️ Inconsistent security model across application components

 **Root Cause:**
-FastMCP framework requires RSA-based JWT tokens for the `BearerAuthProvider`, while the main FastAPI application uses HMAC-based JWT with simple API keys.
+FastMCP framework requires RSA-based JWT tokens for the `BearerAuthProvider`, while the main FastAPI application uses FastAPI-Users with HMAC-based JWT (HS256).
+The application has evolved beyond simple API keys to a full user management system, but MCP integration still needs the RSA bridge for proper authentication.
 The existing TODO comments in mcp_integration/server.py indicate this is a planned feature.

 ### Critical Context & Documentation